augmate/Augmate-Ansible/README.md

 	python --version

-Make sure Python version > 2.7
+Make sure your Python version is greater than > 2.7.5.
+If not, stop now and get a newer version of Python.

 	sudo apt-get python-dev
 	sudo apt-get python-virtualenv